pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 pictorial matter.
-In the relief printing process the preparation of the printing surface for the text by linotype is quite different from the preparation of the pic-— torial printing surface or line cut.
-There- fore, in relief printing, an additional
+In the relief printing process the preparation of the printing surface for the text by linotype is quite different from the preparation of the pictorial printing surface or line cut.
+Therefore, in relief printing, an additional
-cost: factor must be taken into account—— the fitting together of pictorial and tex- tual printing surfaces.
+cost: factor must be taken into account---the fitting together of pictorial and textual printing surfaces.
 This cost factor is absent from the photo-offset process.

-Half-—tone Pictures in Photo-Offset and
+## Half-tone Pictures in Photo-Offset and Photoengraving
-Photoengraving

 Photo-offset and photoengraving
-present the same similarities as and dif- ferences from other processes when pictori- al matter to be reproduced is not a black- and—white image, but a half—tone picture showing different shades of grey.
-To print, whether by photo-offset or relief technique, a picture that will show different shades of grey requires resort to an optical il- dS.
+present the same similarities as and differences from other processes when pictorial matter to be reproduced is not a black-and-white image, but a half—tone picture showing different shades of grey.
+To print, whether by photo-offset or relief technique, a picture that will show different shades of grey requires resort to an optical illusion.

-If a number of small dots on a white ground are seen from a reading dis-— tance they will appear to run together as grey.
-The grey will be lighter or darker according to the density of the dots—-that is to say, according to the proportion of the paper surface they occupy.
+If a number of small dots on a white ground are seen from a reading distance they will appear to run together as grey.
+The grey will be lighter or darker according to the density of the dots---that is to say, according to the proportion of the paper surface they occupy.
 The tone will seem smooth or rough according to the size of the dots.
-The photoengraver or photo-offset printer, when he reproduces a photograph, renders the greys intermediate

-86

-between black and white by printing aggre- gations of dots.
-The newspaper reproduc-— tions of photographs are so coarse that they can be analyzed by the naked eye into their constituent arrays of dots; there are small black dots in the lighter greys, larger ones in the darker greys, while in the darkest greys the black dots rum to- gether, leaving small white dots between them.
+The photoengraver or photo-offset printer, when he reproduces a photograph, renders the greys intermediate {% include pagebreak.html canvas=186 %} between black and white by printing aggregations of dots.
+The newspaper reproductions of photographs are so coarse that they can be analyzed by the naked eye into their constituent arrays of dots; there are small black dots in the lighter greys, larger ones in the darker greys, while in the darkest greys the black dots rum together, leaving small white dots between them.

-To break the continuous tones of an original photograph into a printing sur- face that will, by putting dots on paper, give an illusion of a comparable range of tone, the photoengraver or photolithograph- er prepares his negative in a special way.
+To break the continuous tones of an original photograph into a printing surface that will, by putting dots on paper, give an illusion of a comparable range of tone, the photoengraver or photolithographer prepares his negative in a special way.
 He uses a "screen."
-The screen is a com-— bination of two sheets of glass, ruled di- agonally with opaque lines crossing at right angles, and cemented and bound to- gether.
-When the light passes through such

-"a screen, it reaches the plate in dots and so causes the image on the negative to ap- pear in dots also.
-Four main factors de— termine these dot formations: the amount of light reflected by the copy (i.e., the light and shade tones of the photograph that is being copied), the size of the open- ings used in the camera, the distance of the screen from the photographic plate, and the fineness of the screen.
-The fine- ness of the screen is expressed in lines to the inch and varies from 45 to 400.
+The screen is a combination of two sheets of glass, ruled diagonally with opaque lines crossing at right angles, and cemented and bound together.
+When the light passes through such a screen, it reaches the plate in dots and so causes the image on the negative to appear in dots also.
+Four main factors determine these dot formations: the amount of light reflected by the copy (i.e., the light and shade tones of the photograph that is being copied), the size of the openings used in the camera, the distance of the screen from the photographic plate, and the fineness of the screen.
+The fineness of the screen is expressed in lines to the inch and varies from 45 to 400.

+- proofed to here

 The screening of the photograph is a stage in the preparation of the negative,